PDhruv09/Urbanization_PowerOutage/README.md

 **min_samples_split:** 10
 **min_samples_leaf:** 2
 **Preprocessing:** Standard scaling of numeric features and one-hot encoding of categorical feature MONTH.

+Here is the graph for all five folds of the GridSearchCV

+<iframe src="assets/plot8.html" width="800" height="600" frameborder="0" ></iframe>

 ### Model Performance
 **Mean Absolute Error (MAE):** The optimized model's MAE on the test set is approximately 2732.72 hours.